123 Reg logo Blog

 How to calculate customer retention (and loss)

-If you’d like to better understand how your customers are doing, there are three simple metrics to track: Customer Lifetime Value (CLV), Customer Retention Rate (CRR), and Customer Churn Rate (CCR).
+If you want to get a better handle on how your customers are doing, there are three simple numbers to keep an eye on: Customer Lifetime Value (CLV), Customer Retention Rate (CRR), and Customer Churn Rate (CCR).

-Customer Lifetime Value (CLV) measures the total revenue an average customer generates during their time with a company.
-Since retained customers tend to spend more, a higher CLV is a strong indicator of success.
+Customer Lifetime Value (CLV)measures how much money an average customer brings in during their time with your business.
+Since customers who stick around tend to spend more, a higher CLV is a great sign.

-To calculate CLV, you’ll need to calculate how much a customer spends over a given period.
+To work out CLV, you just multiply how much a customer spends over a period.

-For example, if a customer spends £12 a month, their CLV over three years would be £432.
-Knowing this value helps determine how much to invest in acquiring and retaining customers.
+As an example, if someone spends £12 a month, their CLV over three years would be:

 Customer Retention Rate (CRR) shows the percentage of customers a business keeps over a certain period.
 A high CRR indicates that the business is effectively keeping customers happy and engaged.